CupOfTea696/TwoStream/README.md

 # TwoStream
 ### Two-way communication between Laravel and your Client

 TwoStream is a WebSocket server for Laravel 5, built upon [Ratchet](http://socketo.me).
-This package is currently in **alpha** stage and not complete.
-Certain parts work but are not properly tested.
+This package is currently in **beta** stage and not complete.
+The most important functionality has been built but could use some more testing.
-Documentation coming in first beta.
+I am currently working on the Documentation, so that's coming soon.
+I'll try and get a decent API explorer up ASAP.
 For now, the info below will have to do.
 TwoStream is Laravel 5 only.

 ## Completed: